KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Koket-by-Sodexo by Alvinger](https://github.com/Alvinger/MMM-Koket-by-Sodexo)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2020-12-10.
 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-Koket-by-Sodexo.js`: Replace it with `MagicMirror²`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.